magurh/portfolio-tracker/README.md

 Stock Analytics:

-- [ ] Current portfolio dashboard: valuation and breakdown
+- [x] Current portfolio dashboard: valuation and breakdown
+    - [x] Defined all neccesary functions
+    - ⏳ GUI integration
+- [ ] Realized and unrealized gains from historic positions
+- [ ] Portfolio performance over time and benchmark comparison
 - [ ] Dividends and Commissions
-- [ ] Realized and unrealized gains from historic positions
 - [ ] Tax calculation on capital gains
-- [ ] Portfolio performance over time and benchmark comparison

 To be added:
 - [ ] Index funds